farbodtaymouri/Books-Papers/Leadership/Azure Learning Path/Maximize the Cost Efficiency of AI Agents on Azure/notes.md

     Q7 -- "No" --> A_prepareGov["Build governance and ops readiness first"]
     Q7 -- "Yes" --> A_buildAgent["Proceed — build agent MVP"]
 ```

+## Forecasting the Return on Investment (ROAI) of AI Agents

+To evalaute the ROI of AI initives, it needs to be evaluated across diffeerent dimentions.
+Tradational ROI models emphsize on direct financial outcomes, the AI initives often deliver intangible and strategic benfits that are equally critical to long-term success.
+These include, __effective-decision making, improved customer experience, and sustained competitive advantage__.

+### Quantified Cash flow
+*   __Revenue Uplift__: AI agents used for personalization, dynamic pricing, and predictive analytics help boost conversion rates and increase average deal size.
+*   __Spending Optimisation__: AI agents can automate negotiation of small purchases (e.g. under $10,000), reducing manual cost and improving procurement efficiency.
+*   __Effiicney gains__: By accelerating workflows and reducing cycle times, AI agents improve resource utilization and productivity, saving time and cost.
+*   __Risk Mitigation__: AI agents that detect fraud, forecast equipment failures, or flag compliance issues early help prevent financial losses and operational disruptions

+### Strategic and intangible value

+*   __Enhanved Decision Making__: AI Augments human judgment with data driven insights
+*   __Improved Customer Experience__: AI Powered recommendaer systems
+*   __Scalability and Agilibilty__: Scale operations without linear increase in the headcount
+*   __Innovation and Enablement__: for example, AI experimentation that unlocks new business models, products, and services.
+*   __Brand Differentiation__:  for example, AI can position a company as a technology leader, attracting talent, partners, and customers.